Vjosa Osmani: Career

-Politics

 Osmani's political career began in her teens, as an activist for the centre-right Democratic League of Kosovo (LDK).
 On 27 August 2009, she was elected chief of staff for then president Fatmir Sejdiu.
 Osmani had also served as legal counsel and foreign policy advisor to the president.
 She was a member of the Assembly of Kosovo for three terms, and once received the largest number of votes for a female politician in Kosovan parliamentary history.
 Osmani contributed to the independence of Kosovo, as the president's representative for the Constitution Commission, the body that prepared the Kosovan constitution.
 She represented Kosovo in a case at the International Court of Justice, where she defended the legality of Kosovo's independence.

 As part of her parliamentary duties, Osmani served as the chair of the Committee on Foreign Affairs, Diaspora and Strategic Investments and the Committee on European Integration.
 She also served as the vice-chair of the Committee on Constitutional Reforms in Kosovo.
 In 2014, Osmani clashed with LDK leadership, including party leader Isa Mustafa, when she criticized the LDK for forming a coalition government with its long-time rival party, the Democratic Party of Kosovo (PDK), breaking a previously made pledge.
 Osmani also boycotted the presidential election in 2016, in which PDK leader Hashim Thaçi was elected president as part of the coalition agreement.

-2019 election

 Osmani was viewed as a possible prime minister of Kosovo by the LDK in the 2019 snap parliamentary election.
 While campaigning for the election, she said the Kosovan people were ready for a female prime minister, and that she could fight corruption and make free market reforms for Kosovo.
 She lost the election to Albin Kurti, leader of the left-wing anti-establishment party Vetëvendosje, and had received 176,016 votes.